-The Hygiene Kit / Clean Milk Production Kit shall be distributed by Brahmagiri Development Societies, M/s Indian Immunological Ltd, a subsidiary of National Dairy Development Board or any other government accredited agencies.
+The Hygiene Kit / Clean Milk Production Kit shall be distributed by M/s Indian Immunologicals Ltd, a subsidiary of National Dairy Development Board.
 The Department will also have the option to arrange the kit through other sources purchased after following the existing standard store purchase rules.

-05.07.
-ASSISTANCE TO COMMERCIAL DAIRY FARMERS FOR IMPROVING THE MILK HYGIENE AT FARM LEVEL AND FOR MAINTENANCE OF COLD CHAIN (WITH LINKAGE THROUGH DCS) PLAN OUTLAY - 28.50 LAKH
+O5.06 ASSISTANCE TO COMMERCIAL DAIRY FARMERS FOR IMPROVING THE MILK HYGIENE AT FARM LEVEL AND FOR MAINTENANCE OF COLD CHAIN (WITH LINKAGE THROUGH DCS)